informalsystems/hermes/CONTRIBUTING.md

 # Contributing

-Thank you for your interest in contributing to tendermint-rs.
-The goal of tendermint-rs is to provide a high quality, formally verified implementation of Tendermint.
+Thank you for your interest in contributing.
+The goal of ibc-rs is to provide a high quality, formally verified implementation of the IBC protocol.

 All work on the code base should be motivated by a Github Issue.
 Search is a good place start when looking for places to contribute.
 If you